jdomnitz/net-mdns/README.md

 A higher level DNS Service Discovery based on [RFC 6763](https://tools.ietf.org/html/rfc6763) that automatically responds to any query for the service or service instance.

+**Note: The DNS-SD client does not have flood protection implemented for backwards compatability.
+We recommend using [Tiny DNS](https://github.com/SmartHomeOS/TinyDNS) for a fully standards compliant client if a server is not needed.
+If a server is needed this implementation works well.**

 ## Features

 - Targets .NET Standard 6.0, 8.0